Jennie Gow

 Jennie Gow (/gaʊ/; born 20 May 1977) is an English radio and television presenter and journalist.
 She was the presenter on BBC Sport's coverage of MotoGP motorcycle racing for 2010.
-She is currently BBC Radio 5 Live's F1 presenter and pit lane reporter.
+She is currently BBC Radio 5 Live's F1 presenter and pit lane reporter, and F1 correspondent for BBC Sport reporting on BBC News Channel and BBC World Service.

 Early life and education

 Gow lived in Dorset until her family moved to Wargrave, Berkshire when she was seven.
 Educated at The Piggott School, Gow took part in local theatre, and enjoyed sport, winning medals as a cox for several different rowing teams.